dexie/dexie-website/cloud/docs/access-control.md

 Public data can either be populated using the REST API or using Dexie.js after having logged in as a user with the right permissions for that, such as the user who created the database - that user is automatically listed as a member in the public realm with full permissions.
 To add more users that should have access to publish public content, the original member has the permision to add more members to that realm and give fine grained permissions on what type of data the user can add or what fields the user can update.

-The public realm can be specifically useful when you have structured public data such as a product catalog, list of locatio etc that should be available offline and indexed by IndexedDB.
+The public realm can be specifically useful when you have structured public data such as a product catalog, list of locations, etc that should be available offline and indexed by IndexedDB.

 Public realm is also useful in the zero-auth use case - when your app can be used without logging in to Dexie Cloud.